architectural drawings on a small adu kit build with a little house sitting on the table

 As with most of the kits featured, professionals must do all the plumbing and electrics to make sure they are legal.
 Foundations and decking aren’t generally included in kits.

 A well-established California company that’s been going since 2005, KitHAUS specializes in prefab modules that are ideal for ADUs.
-But they are all small, so you won’t get a unit that’s any bigger than 330 square feet.
+But they are all small, so you won’t get a unit that’s any bigger than 330 square feet (30.66 square meters).

 A dark wood timber garden building with large windows and a wooden deck in a leafy garden.